 Important things to note:

 - Graham cracker crumbs — I use pre-crushed graham cracker crumbs so they’re very fine.
 You can also buy the crackers and crush them yourself by pulsing in the food processor.
 If you can’t find graham crackers, you can substitute with vanilla wafers or digestive biscuits.
 An Oreo crust will be delicious, too.
+And try a chocolate graham cracker crust for a double chocolate treat!

 - Cream cheese — you’ll need cream cheese available in blocks and not in tubs.
 And for best results, use full-fat.
 I’m partial to Philadelphia.